Letalandroid/s11_web_ppt/README.md

 - `**amigo.model.php:**` In this file, realized the CRUD with connect direct to database.
 - `**db.php**` Connect with database for realized the CRUD.

+### 🌐 Public
+All files with global access in this web site.

 ### 🎨 Views
 The frontend or graphical user interface (GUI)